ppetrovtv/pine_script_docs/source/Operators.rst

     sma(close, 10)[1]

 **Note 2**.
-Despite the fact that the operator ``[]`` returns the result of the series type, it’s prohibited to apply this operator to the same operand over and over again.
+Despite the fact that the operator ``[]`` returns the result of the series type, it's prohibited to apply this operator to the same operand over and over again.
 Here is an example of incorrect use:

 ::